AdaRoseCannon/progressive-web-apps-talk/index.md

 1. then we sent a push message
 1. The page can trigger an update when it gets it.
 1. Listen to this message with `navigator.serviceWorker.addEventListener('message', function)`

-1. Handle click
+1. The final part is what to do when the user interacts with the click
+1. Here we close the notification (you don't have to)
-1. blah, need to finish
+1. try to focus an existing window
+1. or open a new one

 > In the service worker:
 >